-- Your house with at least one fuel-burning appliance, attached garage or fireplace needs to have a carbon monoxide system.
-It’s necessary to have an alarm on each level of your residence, on top of the basement and garage.
+- Your residence with at least one fuel-burning heater, attached garage or fireplace needs to have a carbon monoxide system.
+It’s necessary to have an alarm on each level of your residence, in addition to the basement and garage.
 You also should install one inside or outside of each bedroom.
-Aren’t using a carbon monoxide system in your house?
+Aren’t using a carbon monoxide alarm in your residence?

 Call Eveready Service Experts at 804-548-4480 to get one.
 Ask our specialists about our economical Wi-Fi carbon monoxide alarms.

-- If you presently have a carbon monoxide alarm, consistently test or put in new batteries.
-You should check batteries every 90 days, and replace the alarm every three to five years.
+- If you presently have a carbon monoxide system, consistently look at or replace the batteries.
+You should look at batteries every 90 days, and replace the system every three to five years.

-- If your carbon monoxide alarm sounds, exit your house immediately and dial 911.
+- If your carbon monoxide alarm sounds, get out of your house immediately and dial 911.

-Protect Your Loved Ones with Support from Eveready Service Experts
+Keep Your Family Safe with Support from Eveready Service Experts

-Carbon monoxide doesn’t have to be scary, and with the proper steps your residence can be safe from the hazardous gas.
-Take the necessary steps and call Eveready Service Experts at 804-548-4480 to learn more.
+Carbon monoxide doesn’t have to be frightening, and with the proper steps your residence can be safe from the hazardous gas.
+Make the proper changes and call Eveready Service Experts at 804-548-4480 to learn more.